 Published December 10, 2013

 It wasn’t supposed to happen like this.
 A product of the greatest engineering minds, the Icarus luxury spaceliner unexpectedly drops out of hyperspace.
 Wealthy passengers and military personnel race to escape.
 Lilac LaRoux, daughter of the wealthiest man in the universe finds herself trapped aboard an escape pod with Major Tarver Merendson, a charity case who clawed his way up military ranks the old-fashioned way.
-When the pod crash lands on the planet, … Continue reading
+When the pod crash lands on the … Continue reading

 Code Name Verity